-The six-million-acre Adirondack Park's scenic roadways and welcoming communities are perfect for your next motorcycling trip.
+The six-million-acre Adirondack Park's scenic roadways and welcoming communities are perfect for your next motorcycling trip to Upstate New York.

 Discover scenic country roads that piggyback along mountain ranges, through pristine wilderness areas and travel old logging trails.
-For a few dollars in gas - the six million acre Adirondack Park is yours to explore.
+For still relatively few dollars in gas - the six million acre Adirondack Park is yours to explore on your motorbike.
 Find quaint towns without stoplights or villages with more cows than people.

 In the Adirondacks, there's never a rush to be somewhere, so you can sight-see and explore at your own pace.
 Find mile after mile of smooth Adirondack roadways winding through New York Mountains and unique attractions.
 As each season unfolds in the Adirondacks - new events, activities, and attractions are highlighted.
-Discover summer's lush greenery and family-friendly events, and autumn's colorful foliage and harvest festivals.
+Travel on your motorcycle to discover summer's lush greenery and family-friendly events, and autumn's colorful foliage and harvest festivals.

 Fourteen New York State Scenic Byways wind throughout the Adirondack Region, offering a variety of experiences.
 From the 140-mile Central Adirondack Trail, to the 17-mile Blue Ridge Road - you'll find an unspoiled landscape teaming with life.
 Glimpse wildlife, trace the distinct silhouette of the Adirondack Mountains and fish for trout in sparkling lakes and rivers.

 This scenic route runs east-to-west, connecting western New York with the Adirondack city of Plattsburgh.
-The Adirondack section of Route 3 is known as the "Olympic Byway," traveling 170 miles from Lake Ontario to Keeseville.
+The Adirondack section of Route 3 is known as the "Olympic Byway," and motorbike riders can travel 170 miles from Lake Ontario to Keeseville.
 Top towns and villages include Harrisville, Natural Bridge, Star Lake, Cranberry Lake, Tupper Lake, Saranac Lake, Lake Placid, and Wilmington.
 From Memorial Day through Labor Day, drive up Whiteface Mountain's Veterans Memorial Highway for a 360-degree vista.

 Running north-to-south, along the Adirondack Coast of Lake Champlain and into Quebec, this scenic Adirondack route is part of an All-American Road and known as the Lakes-to-Locks Passage.
-Travel 225 miles along the Upper Hudson River, Champlain Canal, and historic sites such as Crown Point, Ticonderoga, Port Henry, Essex, and Plattsburgh.
+Bike the open road for 225 miles along the Upper Hudson River, Champlain Canal, and historic sites such as Crown Point, Ticonderoga, Port Henry, Essex, and Plattsburgh.
 Don't miss a stop at the world-famous natural attraction, Ausable Chasm.